 Janitorial businesses pay a median premium of $66 per month or $792 per year for commercial umbrella insurance.
 Most companies purchase this policy to satisfy a client’s requirements for higher limits on general liability insurance.

-Umbrella insurance boosts the limits of your janitorial company’s general liability, commercial auto, or employer’s liability insurance.
-Once the underlying policy’s limit is reached, umbrella insurance provides additional protection in increments of $1 million.
+Umbrella insurance boosts the limits of your janitorial company’s general liability, commercial auto, or employer’s liability insurance in $1 million increments.
+Once the underlying policy’s limit is reached, umbrella insurance provides additional protection.
 Your premium depends on the amount of coverage that you buy.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's umbrella insurance cost analysis page.